MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **What are the expected service times for various admin actions?**

-Below are the service time for each of the described admin actions during which the admin should not retry these actions.
+Below are the service times for each of the described admin actions during which the admin should not retry these actions.
 If the desired action does not complete within the stipulated time, the admin should submit an OCV through the portal.

 - Switch device update channel: Within 24 hours, Device/(s) will reflect in targeted channels in Inventory and will continue to receive updates.
 If cloud update isn't already enabled, the Channel Change action will also automatically enable cloud update for the tenant.

-- Enable Cloud I.e. activate cloud update for Current and Monthly Enterprise Channel: Devices will be eligible for respective profiles based on their channel and will receive updates based on Profiles rules as configured by the admin.
-You should see Current Channel and Monthly Enterprise Channel in left navigation of Microsoft 365 Apps admin center within 30 minutes.
-If you don’t, it's recommended to refresh your page.
+- Enable cloud: This will activate cloud update for Current Channel and Monthly Enterprise Channel.
+Devices will be eligible for the profile based on their channel and will receive updates based on profile rules as configured by the admin.
+After enabling, Current Channel and Monthly Enterprise Channel will be listed in left navigation of Microsoft 365 Apps admin center within 30 minutes.
+If the channel is not listed after 30 minutes, refresh your page.

-- Exclude Groups: Once a device is excluded from Cloud Updates, it will be marked as 'Excluded from ChannelName' under 'Cloud Update Status' in Inventory within 30 mins, post which Admins can manage these devices.
+- Exclude Groups: After a device is excluded from cloud update, it will be labeled as *Excluded from ChannelName* in the cloud update status section in inventory.
+This change will occur within 30 minutes, after which admins can manage these devices.
 They should first set **ignoreGPO = 0** for these devices before beginning to manage them using management tool of choice.

-- Deactivation of cloud update: Profile state will be set to 'De-activated' immediately; Devices will be removed from Profiles within 30 minutes and Cloud Update Status in inventory will be updated to Eligible for ChannelName within 30 minutes.
+- Deactivation of cloud update: The profile state will be set to *Deactivated* immediately.
+Devices will be removed from profiles within 30 minutes.
+Additionally, the cloud update status in the inventory will be updated to *Eligible for ChannelName* within the same 30-minute window.
 Admins can manage these devices.
 They should first set **ignoreGPO = 0** for these devices before beginning to manage them using management tool of choice.

-**When will support for managing Semi-annual Enterprise Channel devices in cloud update be available?**
+**When will support for managing Semi-Annual Enterprise Channel devices in cloud update be available?**

 This capability is expected to be launched soon.